Updated for 2017!

-While we were in Orlando last year just after Thanksgiving, I picked up a stomach bug of some sort that put me in the bed for the last 24 hours of our trip.
+On a trip to Orlando just after Thanksgiving, I picked up a stomach bug of some sort that put me in the bed for the last 24 hours of our stay.
 My kids are I are big on “one last time at Disney,” because we never know when the next time will be.
 Completely gone was one was my last chance to ride the monorail over to the Grand Floridian to see the Christmas tree again.
 Gone was my chance to stand on Main Street after the park closed just that last one last time.
 Gone was my opportunity to put my arms around my children and gaze at Cinderella Castle for just a few minutes longer.
 Gone, gone, (cue vomiting sounds) and then I had to ride eight hours home feeling miserable.

 If you get sick while on vacation, you could be in big trouble.
 I really lucked out, because while I felt terrible, at least I didn’t have to go to the walk-in clinic, or heaven forbid, the hospital.
 There are serious horror stories out there of happy people who arrived in Orlando and illness derailed most of their entire trip.
-If you get sick on vacation, you could be in real trouble.
+Time is money on vacation, and if you get sick, well, it can waste both.

 While some people just take off at a moment’s notice, for your average Disney visitor, there is a lot that goes into taking a WDW vacation.
-With hotel reservations, dining reservations to schedule, tickets, open and close times to research, making plans for your trip can be overwhelmingly stressful.
-Quite often we have to do extra work at the office in order to leave town, which can pile on so much stress that your immune system is significantly lowered.
+With hotel reservations, dining reservations to schedule(ADRs), tickets, park passes (Fastpass+) open and close times to research, making plans for your trip can be overwhelmingly stressful.
+Quite often, we have to do extra work at the office in order to leave town, which can pile on so much stress that your immune system is significantly lowered.
 Adding to this, many vacations frequently involve a long and difficult amount of travel time, which can further deplete your entire system.
 We’re not all driving to Disney from a couple of hours outside of Orlando.

 Vacations often interfere with your regular routine.
 Suddenly you are eating out more often, changing up your sleep patterns, and disturbing many other various areas of your regular daily schedule.
 All these changes can add up to a severely depressed immune system, leading you down the path to wrecking your trip.